Bridging Two Worlds on Two Wheels

 For Johnny Phan, a bicycle wasn't just transportation—it became the vehicle for a profound journey of self-discovery and cultural reconnection.
 The new VPM documentary "Chasing Cambodia" follows this first-generation Cambodian-American as he navigates the complex terrain of dual identity while pursuing his passion for competitive cycling.

 As the son of Cambodian refugees who fled the Khmer Rouge genocide in the 1970s, Phan grew up in Richmond, Virginia, deliberately distancing himself from his heritage.
-Like many children of immigrants, he suppressed his cultural background in an effort to assimilate into American suburban life—a phenomenon explored in our series "Identity in America".
+Like many children of immigrants, he suppressed his cultural background in an effort to assimilate into American suburban life

 "I got to this 'Oh crap' moment," Phan reflects in the documentary.
 "I've pushed this away for so long, how do I share this?
 How do I pass these really cool cultural aspects of who I am onto my kids when I've spent so much of my life pushing it away?"